-The scientific importance of polarization has been recognized for a long time, as it can provide information otherwise impossible to get.
-It can be expressed via the colloquial astrophysical idiom: "but what about magnetic fields?".
+The scientific importance of polarization has been recognized for a long time, as it can provide information otherwise impossible to obtain.
+It can be expressed via the colloquial astrophysical idiom:

+"but what about magnetic fields?".
 Indeed, the measurement of polarization via its simple two parameter description immediately provides information about the magnetic field structure, strength, and more importantly, its presence or absence in an astrophysical source.
 There are virtually no other ways to directly measure these quantities via other observables.
 Thus, the answer to one of the most critical questions in any astrophysical theory is locked in the measurement of polarization.
-Examples include understanding the partitioning of energy in GRB
+Examples include understanding the partitioning of energy in GRB outflows between matter, radiation and magnetic fields, or as the ASTRONET and ASPERA roadmaps for European Astrophysics and Astroparticle physics phrase it: "to understand the astrophysics of compact objects and their progenitors, particularly the functioning of supernova explosions and gamma-ray bursts".
+Great advancements have been made in examining these objects via spectroscopy, but degeneracies in these analyses can only be broken with a polarization measurement.